harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/spot/spot-deployment.md

 ## Create the Harness Spot Elastigroup pipeline

-You can create a service and environment when you are building the pipeline or separately in **Services** and **Environments**.
-In this topic, we walk through building these within a pipeline.
+You can create a service and environment either when you are building the pipeline or separately in **Services** and **Environments**.
+This topic walks you through building these within a pipeline.

 The pipeline models the release process using execution steps, triggers, and other settings.
 For more information, go to [CD pipeline modeling overview](/docs/continuous-delivery/get-started/cd-pipeline-modeling-overview).